 The temp worker, after all, needs the money and may put up with this, but your volunteers will see you as disorganized and inconsiderate.
 Don't bring a volunteer in until you have everything worked out, from the job description to a place to work with proper equipment, to something to do immediately.

 02Volunteers want to feel welcomed.

 Act as though your volunteer is a guest in your home.
-Show her around.
-Introduce him to your staff and other volunteers, have your executive director drop by and say hello and thanks.
+Show him/her around.
+Introduce him/her to your staff and other volunteers, have your executive director drop by and say hello and thanks.
 Don't let your volunteer feel uncomfortable for a minute.
 Show that your organization is warm, friendly, helpful, and happy to see your volunteers.

 03Volunteers want good training.